-"He offered me $75, a mobile phone and told me to get into bed with him if I wanted work," said Nabita, who works in a clothing factory in the Indian capital New Delhi.
-Her testimony is part of a new documentary recording the first hand accounts of garment workers and their daily struggles in the face of poor pay, excessive overtime, unsafe working conditions and widespread sexual harassment.
+A new documentary centering on Asian garments workers has been releasing, causing both fury amongst consumers and activists, alike.
+As Reuters writes, "He offered me $75, a mobile phone and told me to get into bed with him if I wanted work.
+This is a quote from Nabita, who works in a clothing factory in the Indian capital New Delhi.
+Her testimony is part of the new documentary, which largely consists of first hand accounts of "garment workers and their daily struggles in the face of poor pay, excessive overtime, unsafe working conditions and widespread sexual harassment."

 The film follows the global garment supply chain from factory floors in Asia to department stores in Europe, recording the perspectives of workers, consumers and experts along the way.
 It captures the trauma of a worker in Dhaka, Bangladesh who narrowly escaped death when the Rana Plaza factory building collapsed in 2013, killing over 1,100 of her fellow workers.
 It also traces the struggle of workers in Phnom Penh and Jakarta as trade unions are suppressed.